List of north–south roads in Toronto: Pape Avenue

 Pape Avenue is a road that begins at Eastern Avenue, and continues north to Gerrard Square, where it is interrupted by the rail corridor.
 It resumes on the opposite side of the rail lines and continues north, crossing Danforth Avenue and ending at an intersection with Donlands Avenue at the south side of the Leaside Bridge.
 This road has HOV lanes north of Danforth Avenue.
 It was named after Joseph Pape, a market gardener who emigrated to Canada from England in 1853.
 His son, James Pape, owned land south of Gerrard Street and what was then Robinson (now Pape), and was an alderman for St. Lawrence Ward.

 Parkside Drive

 Parkside Drive was a portion of Keele Street until 1921, when it was renamed by the City of Toronto.
 John Howard sold his estate to the city in 1873 to use as a public park.
-The road was renamed on June 13, 1921, by order of Bylaw 8663.

 Parkside Drive begins at Lake Shore Boulevard West.
 Passing beneath the Gardiner Expressway and The Queensway, the road travels north alongside High Park, which lies to the west.
 At Bloor Street West, Parkside Drive becomes Keele Street.
 The entirety of the road is residential, with houses to the east side of the road.

+Residents have raised concerns about speeding motorists on the street, especially after a fatal crash killed two, near The Queensway.
+In response, the City has reduced the speed limit, added two traffic lights and a speed camera.
+The City further intends to reduce through traffic to two lanes and add a cycling lane.